 Along with knowledge of a broad range of logistics topics, the program gives an understanding of the energy situation in the world, comparing existing renewable energy sources as well as non-renewable sources, both in terms of costs, qualities and availability.

-Admitted students can either take all the four semesters of the MSc program in Petroleum Logistics at HiMolde, or they can upon an approved application participate in an international exchange program at one of our collaboration institutions in the second semester of their MSc studies.
+Admitted Norwegian and international students can either take all the four semesters of the MSc program in Petroleum Logistics at HiMolde, or they can upon an approved application participate in an international exchange program at one of our collaboration institutions in the second semester of their MSc studies.

 Possibility of double degree